gerardmuchangi-eng/SOC-LAB2026/README.md

 This environment is intentionally insecure and should not be used in real-life production systems.
 It is strictly for educational purposes.

 ## Acknowledgements
-Inspired by Azure SOC lab cybersecurity training environments and microsoft Sentinel hands-on labs.
+Inspired by Azure SOC lab cybersecurity training environments and Microsoft Sentinel hands-on labs.